-Report on Other Legal and Regulatory Requirement
+Report on Other Legal and Regulatory Requirements

 Furthermore, in our opinion except for the possible effects of the matters described in "Basis for Qualified Opinion" paragraph above, proper books of accounts have been kept by the Parent Company and the consolidated financial statements, together with the contents of the report of the Parent Company's Board of Directors relating to these consolidated financial statements, are in accordance therewith.
-We further report that except for the possible effects of the matters described in "Basis for Qualified Opinion" paragraph above, we obtained all the information and explanations that we required for the purpose of our audit and that the consolidated financial statements incorporate all information that is required by the Companies' Law No. 1 of 2016 and its Executive Regulations, as amended, and by the Parent Company's Memorandum of Incorporation and Articles of Association, as amended, that an inventory was duly carried out and that, to the best of our knowledge and belief, no violations of the Companies' Law No. 1 of 2016, and its Executive Regulations, as amended, and by the Parent Company's Memorandum of Incorporation and Articles of Association, as amended of Incorporation and Articles of Association, as amended and that the company's Memorandum of Incorporation and Articles of Association, as amended and by the 2016, and its Executive Regulations, as amended, and by the Parent Company's Memorandum of Incorporation and Articles of Association, as amended and belief of Association, as amended and belief of Association, as amended and by the Parent Company's Memorandum of Incorporation and Articles of Association and Articles of Association, as amended, have occurred during the financial year ended 31 December 2022 that might have had a material effect on the business of the Parent Company or its financial position.
+We further report that except for the possible effects of the matters described in "Basis for Qualified Opinion" paragraph above, we obtained all the information and explanations that we required for the purpose of our audit and that the consolidated financial statements incorporate all information that is required by the Companies' Law No. 1 of 2016 and its Executive Regulations, as amended, and by the Parent Company's Memorandum of Incorporation and Articles of Association, as amended, that an inventory was duly carried out and that, to the best of our knowledge and belief, no violations of the Companies' Law No. 1 of 2016, and its Executive Regulations, as amended, and by the Parent Company's Memorandum of Incorporation and Articles of Association, as amended, have occurred during the financial year ended 31 December 2023 that might have had a material effect on the business of the Parent Company or its financial position.

-Furthermore, in our opinion, except for the possible effects of the matters described in the "Basis for Qualified Opinion" section above, we report that nothing has come to our attention indicating any material violations during the financial year ended 31 December 2022 of the Law No. 7 of 2010 regarding Establishment of Capital Markets Authority and its Related Regulations, as amended, that might have had a material effect on the business of the Parent Company or its financial position.
+Furthermore, in our opinion, except for the possible effects of the matters described in the "Basis for Qualified Opinion" section above, we report that nothing has come to our attention indicating any material violations during the financial year ended 31 December 2023 of the Law No. 7 of 2010 regarding Establishment of Capital Markets Authority and its Related Regulations, as amended, that might have had a material effect on the business of the Parent Company or its financial position.